denisepetalino/microsoft-azure-quantum/README.md

 - After each module, I write a short summary in `notes/`.
 - Where relevant, I implement a small example in `qsharp-examples/` (or pseudo-code if I’m not using Q# locally yet).
-- I capture important definitions and questions in `resources/key-terms.md` and `resources/questions.md`.

 This repo is mainly for:
 1. **Revision**